webdev03/nztrain-api/README.md

 Of course, you can use any package manager you would like, such as `yarn`, `pnpm`, or `bun`.

-This project uses [Bun](https://bun.sh) itself so you may want to use it for the best experience.
+This project uses [Bun](https://bun.sh) itself, so you should use it for the best experience.

 ## Usage

+A quick look at the API style of this library:

 ```ts
 import { NZTrain } from "nztrain-api";